sergeio/riddle-blog/math.md

 gotten to a boy?
 (I'd say that the main reason mathematicians find this [riddle] so contentious is this detail).

 Sometimes we have to be content with what is, and not dwell on what isn't.
+By which I mean creating just this writeup took enough time and effort that I'm feeling pretty done with this puzzle.

 Thanks for reading!